Reparations in the United States

 Reparations Initiatives in Progress

 2020: The city council of Burlington, Vermont, voted in a resolution to create a task force to study possible reparations for the state's involvement in the slave trade.
 A Racial Justice Fund was created to fund the work of the task force.
-This resolution follows the Resolution Relating to Racial Justice Through Economic and Criminal Justice (PDF) which was passed in June.
+This resolution follows the Resolution Relating to Racial Justice Through Economic and Criminal Justice (archived PDF) which was passed in June.
 (Press Release.
 "Burlington City Council votes unanimously to pass a historical reparations resolution to study reparations for Vermont’s role in chattel slavery" (2020, August 11).
 VTDigger.)

 2020: California enacts a new law to create a task force to determine how the state could provide reparations to Black Americans and who would be eligible.
 (Linly, Z. (2020, October 1).
 California passes bill to consider slavery reparations.
 The Root.)